The Swiss authorities online

 You must sign and submit a declaration consenting to undergo the planned medically assisted reproduction before starting any treatment.

-There are currently 28 centres offering assisted reproductive treatment in 14 cantons in Switzerland.
+There are centres offering assisted reproductive treatment in Switzerland.

 Donor sperm can only be used by married couples.
 In addition, the law allows children born in this way to obtain data relating to their biological father once they reach the age of 18.
 Children of sperm donors may contact the civil register office, which informs the donor of the proceedings initiated by the child.